Michael R. Chellis

 PDF Profile

-Mike Chellis is one of the founding shareholders of Bateman Seidel Miner Blomgren Chellis & Gram, P.C.
-Prior to forming his new firm, Mike was a partner at Preston Gates & Ellis LLP for sixteen years, including three as the managing partner of the Portland office.
+Michael R. Chellis is one of the founding shareholders of Bateman Seidel Miner Blomgren Chellis & Gram, P.C.
+Prior to forming the new firm, Mike was a partner at Preston Gates & Ellis LLP for 16 years, including three as the managing partner of the Portland office.

 Education & Credentials